mcp352/Codepath-week7-assignment/README.md

     - Vulnerability types:CSRF
     - Tested in version:4.2
     - Fixed in version: 4.2.15
-  - [ ] GIF Walkthrough: I would post a GIF walkthrough but I do not have an external server
+  - [ ] GIF Walkthrough: I would post a GIF walkthrough but I do not have an external server to do this one
-  - [ ] Steps to recreate: On an external server, create a large text file with the command: perl -e 'print "<>"x28000000' > foo.txt
+  - [x] Steps to recreate: On an external server, create a large text file with the command: perl -e 'print "<>"x28000000' > foo.txt

 Next, create a file called dos.html on the external server with enough entries to fill the connection pool of the WordPress server, as follows: